ABowSEC/Project-Ephemeris/README.md

 ## Support

 Ephemeris is free and ad-free.
-If it's useful to you, you can support development on [Ko-fi](https://ko-fi.com/abowsec) or [GitHub Sponsors](https://github.com/sponsors/ABowSEC).
+If it's useful to you, you can support development and the tools/API's I used on [Ko-fi](https://ko-fi.com/abowsec) or [GitHub Sponsors](https://github.com/sponsors/ABowSEC).

 ## License